Papatoetoe News

 The Papatoetoe News was the first local newspaper serving the community of Papatoetoe, a suburb of Auckland, New Zealand.
 It appeared in 1936 and was owned by John Helleur.
-It was printed in Otahuhu.
+It was printed in Ōtāhuhu.
 It was published on a fortnightly basis until it became a weekly in 1958 and ceased publication on 16 September 1964, when it was replaced by the Papatoetoe-Otara Gazette.